skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

 Stephen Michael Kellat is this blog's maintainer.
-To bring forward and adapt a disclaimer previously made elsewhere:
+A disclaimer previously made elsewhere states in pertinent part:

 >*All views expressed herein are solely my own.
 I do not speak officially on behalf of any governmental or academic institution through this site.
 I do not speak officially on behalf of any software project through this site.
 Reader discretion is encouraged.*